mit-dci/opencbdc-tx/README.md

 **NOTE:** In cases where there are significant changes to the repository that might need manual intervention down-stream (or other important updates), we will [make a NEWS post](NEWS.md).

 # Architecture
+There are two main architectures as follows:
+## UTXO & UHS-Based Transaction Processor

-We explored two system architectures for transaction settlement, both based on an [unspent transaction output (UTXO)](https://en.wikipedia.org/wiki/Unspent_transaction_output) data model and transaction format.
+We explored two system architectures for transaction settlement based on an [unspent transaction output (UTXO)](https://en.wikipedia.org/wiki/Unspent_transaction_output) data model and transaction format.
 Both architectures implement the same schema representing an [unspent hash set (UHS)](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-May/015967.html) abstraction.
 One architecture provides [linearizability](https://en.wikipedia.org/wiki/linearizability) of transactions, whereas the other only provides [serializability](https://en.wikipedia.org/wiki/Serializability).
 By relaxing the ordering constraint, the peak transaction throughput supported by the system scales horizontally with the number of nodes, but the transaction history is unavailable making the system harder to audit retroactively.